jyscao/jyscao.github.io/content/posts/05_interface-1.md

         let s:files = readfile(filename)
     else
         " ...
-        " populate the list s:files w/o reading cache file
+        " store filepaths into s:files w/o reading from the textfile cache " ...
-        " ...
     endif
 endfunction
 ```

 The code to be executed when the textfile cache is enabled is the exact same,
-it's just been wrapped in an if-block; while in the else-block, the logic for
+just now wrapped in an if-block; while in the else-block, logic for a disabled
-a disabled cache must be added.
-But as long as the function can still populate
+cache can be added.
+And as long as the function can still populate `s:files`
-the list `s:files` with the project's filepaths, for example by calling the
+with the project's filepaths, by calling the files indexing function in the
-file indexing function everytime, then any caller of `s:loadFilesFromCache`
+else-branch for example, then all callers of `s:loadFilesFromCache` should
-should still be satisfied.
+remain satisfied.

-The underlying idea presented by the approach above is actually not far off in
+The underlying idea embodied in the approach above isn't far off in spirit to
-its intent to that of programming to an interface.
-The key insight is that if
+that of programming to an interface.
+The key insight is that if the API of
-the API of the cache system is treated as an unbreakable contract, then its
+the cache system can be made into an unbreakable contract, then its functions
-functions effectively become black boxes, thereby freeing their callers from
+can be treated as black boxes, thereby freeing their callers from having care
-having to be concerned over the cache's implementation details.
-Where it falls
+about the implementation details of the cache.
+Where this approach fell short
-short however, is that it doesn't take the idea far enough.
+is that it doesn't take the idea far enough.

 In addition to the function `s:loadFilesFromCache`, there are
 also `s:saveFilesInCache`, `ctrlspace#files#RefreshFiles` and
 `ctrlspace#files#CollectFiles`; so the same conditional checks and branching
-logic would need to be added to those functions too, which will certainly lead
+logic would need to be added into those functions as well.
+This will
-to a non-trivial amount of code duplication.
-Furthermore, if you were to later
+definitely result in a non-trivial amount of code duplication.
+Furthermore,
-decide to add another entirely different approach to retrieving and handling
+if you later wanted to add an entirely new system for retrieving and handling
-your project files, the internal implementations of these functions would
+project files, the internal implementations of these functions can quickly
-quickly become unwieldy, and thus error-prone.
+become unwieldy, making the code error-prone and brittle.